benjie-git/CardStock/README.md

 ### 1. Run it from source:
 1. install python3
 2. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
-3. Linux-only: pip install attrdict3
+3. Linux-only: pip3 install attrdict3
-4. pip install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
+4. pip3 install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
 5. download or clone this repository
 6. run designer.py and viewer.py as desired
 7. optionally run build.py to create your own standalone applications for the Designer and Viewer applications.

 ### 2. Install using pip/pypi:
 1. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
-2. pip install cardstock  # note that the dependency wxpython can take a very long time to build
+2. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
 3. run using the newly installed commands cardstock and cardstock_viewer

 ### 3. Or download the latest, pre-built CardStock application for Mac or Windows